jeffersonfr/jinject/README.md

 # Dependency injection library

-This library simplify localization and instantiation of any type of classe or struct at compile time.
-The developers could use the automatic or customized instantiation of entities.
-This short tutorial will show some of the mainly functionalities of the library.
+This library simplifies finding and instantiating any type of class or struct at compile time.
+Developers can use automatic or custom instantiation of entities.
+This short tutorial will show you some of the main features of the library.

 ## 1. no dependency injection

-In this case all instantiation are created by the developer.
-The developter needs to known how instantiate, configurate and manage the lifecycle of the entities.
-Now, what is happen if the entity is an interface ?
+In this first case, all instantiations are created by the developer.
+The developer needs to know how to instantiate, configure and manage the lifecycle of entities.

 ```
     struct Foo {